 This was an extremely valuable rescue and very worthwhile.

 Together we are Protecting Rainforests Forever.
-YOU make the difference between development and thriving, protected rainforest.

 Wildlife corridors contribute to the resilience of the landscape in a changing climate.
 They help to reduce future greenhouse gas emissions by storing carbon in native vegetation.
 They support natural processes that occur in a healthy environment, including the movement of species to find resources, such as food and water.

 Building on prior rescues allows us to create and extend corridors, growing the Daintree and protecting it from destructive development.
 We have built 5 corridors and we continue to add to them, together with your partnership and support.